unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 15. In roles/loggedIn there is a check for the ProductReviews userId but there is no userId on the ProductsReview schema.
 What is the right check here?
 (AuthorId or add a userId)?

-16. Platform: setup-accounts file: The users collection is attached to the accountsServer instance like this `accountsServer.users = Users` What is it used for and where?

 17. Npm package: later is deprecated and should be replaced with https://www.npmjs.com/package/@breejs/later

 18. BaseWorker: line 61: Does that work wiht [0]?
 As far as I could see in the code the schedules need to be strings.
 But well, it is not really clear to me how this later works...